d6lts/flag/README.txt

 This module was formerly known as Views Bookmark.

 Originally written by Earl Miles.
-Maintenance and new features implemented by Nathan Haug and mystery man Mooffie.
+New features and maintenance by Nathan Haug and mystery man Mooffie.

 Recommended Modules
 -------------------